31 July 2020

 A glossary in development

-Deaf and Disabled People's Organisations: groups and networks run and organised by Disabled people, where Deaf people recognise themselves as a community with their own language – British Sign Language.
+d/Deaf and Disabled People's Organisations: groups and networks run and organised by Disabled people, where Deaf people recognise themselves as a community with their own language – British Sign Language.

 Ableism: a specific type of societal oppression, akin to homophobia, racism, sexism, or religious intolerance held in the language of communities and culture of society more widely.

-Disablism: a specific type of organisational oppression levelled directly at Disabled people, much like misogyny or religious hate speech that operates within homes, public spaces and across organisational boundaries.
+Disability discrimination: a specific type of organisational oppression levelled directly at Disabled people, much like misogyny or religious hate speech that operates within homes, public spaces and across organisational boundaries.
 Disablism defines a specific type of oppression levelled directly at disabled people, much like misogyny, race or religious hate speech, that operates within groups, networks and communities of practice.

-Disabled people: individuals in receipt of dis/ableism
+Disabled people: individuals in receipt of ableism and org/inst discrimination

 Anti-ableist: a defined position against ableism, an oppression that disabled people face specifically – like feminist or anti-racist.